MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ---
 author: BryceHo
-description: Understand the building blocks of Dynamics 365 Guides (Preview) ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online
+description: Understand the building blocks of Dynamics 365 Guides in preview ms.author: anhaman ms.date: 02/24/2019 ms.service: crm-online ms.topic: article
-ms.topic: article
-title: Get started with Dynamics 365 Guides (Preview) ms.reviewer: v-brycho
+title: Get started with Dynamics 365 Guides in preview ms.reviewer: v-brycho
 ---

-# Get started with Dynamics 365 Guides (Preview)
+# Get started with Dynamics 365 Guides in preview

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-So you’ve set up Microsoft Dynamics 365 Guides (Preview) using the [Setup topic](setup.md) and you’re ready to get started.
+So you’ve set up Microsoft Dynamics 365 Guides in preview using the [Setup topic](setup.md) and you’re ready to get started.
 What do you do next?

 There are three basic things you can do with Guides: